Looking for teaching jobs and further employment?

 If you're looking for employment but haven't quite got the confidence to teach, or needing a refresher on how to teach effective maths, you can check out our upcoming online and in-person Trainings.
 These trainings are perfect for teachers, tutors and intervention specialists who are needing specific instruction on how to teach maths in the best way to their students.

-If you have any questions, we're here to help.
-You can contact us directly here.
+If you have any questions, you can contact us directly here.

 The Team at Maths Australia